pokepark/php.core.telegram/README.md

 Once defined you will be able to change the value via Telegram.

-For example to enable or disable the cleanup via Telegram, you add the option to the `telegram.json` of the bot as first step.
+For example to enable or disable the cleanup via Telegram, you add the option to the `telegram.json` inside the config folder of the bot as first step.
 For example: `"ALLOWED_TELEGRAM_OPTIONS":"CLEANUP"`

 To change the value then from Telegram, you can easily use `/setconfig` providing the option and the new value, e.g. `/setconfig CLEANUP true`.

 The bot will then change the current configuration for the option you submitted and show you the old and the new value of it.

+Per default any input (characters, numbers, ...) is accepted for each config option.
+To restrict input for a specific option, just add them to one of the restriction options in the `telegram.json` inside the bot config folder.

+You can restrict the input to boolean `ALLOW_ONLY_TRUE_FALSE` or numbers `ALLOW_ONLY_NUMBERS`, e.g. `"ALLOW_ONLY_TRUE_FALSE":"CLEANUP"`.

 Example input: `/setconfig CLEANUP true`